klasbo/TTK4145/Exercise8/README.md

 The triggering alternative will be an entry call in the `Manager`, which we will call `Wait_Until_Aborted`.
 It has not been implemented yet (again, trust your future selves to do a competent job).
 After this trigger happens, compensate for the error by adding 5, and committing that value instead.

 Since we know that 1) the triggering alternative occurs simultaneously and asynchronously in all participating tasks, and 2) that we have an exit protocol that requires all participants to show up, we do not need to ask the manager if we should commit: We commit if all show up in the exit protocol (`Manager.Finished;`), or we do forward error recovery if the trigger triggers (As before, we use `Signal_Abort` to notify the manager).
-Move or remove code to acheive this.
+Move or remove code to achieve this.

 ###Part 2: Create the Wait_Until_Aborted entry